Lunar-Wraith/Lunar-Wraith/README.md

 💼 Strong interest in Management, Marketing, and Growth Strategies

-🌐 Cybersecurity Engineer and developper
+🌐 Cybersecurity Engineer and Developper

 ☁️ Exploring Cloud Computing